geronimo-iia/template-python/README.md

 ```

 After that, i take a look on mkdoc, and pydoc-markdown.
-Even it's working, I'm not satisfact with my solution, because pydoc-markdown is not totally up-to-date,
+Even it's working, I'm not totally satisfact with my solution, because pydoc-markdown is not totally up-to-date,
 and autodoc need yet a lot of configuration.
 So not totally 'auto'.

 Now, I give a try of the most used documentation framework Sphinx, and try to have the most simple configuration.